 Robotic cars are coming.
 The IT and automobile industries have the throttle wide open to be the first to get the human out of the loop.
 The “Google Car” is becoming synonymous with an entirely new mode of transport.
-This week President Barack Obama and U.S. Department of Transportation Secretary Anthony Foxx announced a budget of $4 billion to accelerate how fast robots will hit the roads.
+In January 2016, President Barack Obama and U.S. Department of Transportation Secretary Anthony Foxx announced a budget of $4 billion to accelerate how fast robots will hit the roads.
 Driverless technology is coming fast — but the period between now and full automation, or what transportation geeks call Level-4 automation, will require a significant period of transition.
 Level-4 automation is when the car will monitor road conditions and perform all safety functions without human control for an entire trip.
 Beyond the business, policy, legal, and transportation infrastructure issues, one of the first challenges will be to map out the new roles and responsibilities of the driver, turned rider, in our robotic future.

 I took a ride last week in the New England University Transportation Center and MIT AgeLab’s tricked-out Tesla equipped with sensors to monitor driver behavior and physiological state as they operate a semi-autonomous high-styled computer on wheels.
 Riding shotgun, I somewhat nervously watched my AgeLab colleague take his hands from the wheel to demonstrate the prowess of our semi-robotic vehicle.
 As our smart car ably and independently navigated the tight lanes on Memorial Drive alongside the Charles River, I found myself unconsciously leaning inward and away from the cars parked on the side of the road as if to influence the car’s path or to put distance between me and a long line of parked vehicles.
 I began to wonder not about the effectiveness of the technology, but how the role of the driver, soon to be passenger-for-life, may change.
 Will there be new rules, regulations, and responsibilities for the driverless car rider?
 Here are five questions that may shape the future of a rider license.